DUI and DWI

 In New Jersey, police can arrest you for a DUI if your blood alcohol content (BAC) is greater than the state’s legal limit.
 The legal limit will vary based on the specific situation:

-- The intoxicated driver causing a serious car accident; and
+- The intoxicated driver causing a serious car accident

 New Jersey has very stiff DUI penalties.
 As we mentioned, the penalties that you will face will depend on the specific factors of your arrest.
 If you were highly intoxicated or if you have a prior record of DUI convictions, you will likely be facing more severe penalties.
 In these situations, you need to consult with a top-rated New Jersey DUI defense lawyer as soon as possible.
 Though, even if your BAC was barely over the legal limit and you are only facing a first-time DUI charge, you still need to get professional legal assistance.
 All DUI charges have the potential to lead to harsh consequences.
 You could still lose your license and you might even end up in jail.
 DUI penalties can include:

 As in all other criminal cases, you are innocent until the state proves you guilty.
 It is the prosecutor’s responsibility to prove the charges against you beyond a reasonable doubt.
-You can make an aggressive legal defense.
+You can make an aggressive legal defense with the help of the Law Offices of Jordan B. Rickards.
 You have a right to confront the witnesses against you.
 This can often mean attacking the legitimacy of the traffic stop, the observations made, as well as the blood or breath tests.
-Of course, this is by no means an easy task; it requires skill and precision.
+Of course, this is by no means an easy task; it requires skill and precision!

 To best protect yourself from overzealous police officers and prosecutors, you should have a basic understanding of your rights.
 Specifically, if you have a New Jersey police officer pulls you over, you have the right to remain silent.
 You do not have an obligation to answer an endless stream of questions from the responding officer.
 If they do stop you on suspicion of drunk driving or drugged driving, you should do the following six things:

-- If you are being asked invasive questions, politely decline to answer those questions; and
+- If you are being asked invasive questions, politely decline to answer those questions

 You should not try to negotiate with the responding officer.
 The simple truth is that you are not going to talk your way out of a DUI arrest.
 However, you may talk your way into an arrest, and you may unintentionally incriminate yourself and hurt your legal defense.
 You have a legal right to remain silent and to work with officers through your DUI defense lawyer.

-Our highly qualified New Jersey criminal defense lawyer Jordan B. Rickards has extensive experience handling complex DUI cases.
+Our highly qualified New Jersey criminal defense lawyer, Jordan B. Rickards has extensive experience handling complex DUI cases.
 As a former prosecutor, Mr. Rickards has seen all sides of the law.
 He knows exactly how police officers and New Jersey prosecutors operate.
-Do not wait to seek legal help.
+Do not wait to seek legal help!
+Contact our offices today if you have received a DUI, DWI, or are in need of legal counsel.

-If you were arrested for intoxicated driving, please call our law firm today at 732-297-8200 for a fully private case evaluation.
-From our office in Milltown, we represent defendants in DUI cases throughout the Central New Jersey, including in Monmouth County, Somerset County and Middlesex County.
+If you were arrested for intoxicated driving, please call our law firm today at 732-783-5446 for a fully private case evaluation.
+From our office in Milltown, we represent defendants in DUI cases throughout the Central New Jersey, including in Monmouth County, Somerset County and Middlesex County, and beyond.